ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 College of Charleston Admissions

-If you want to apply to College of Charleston, the regular decision application deadline is January 15 and the fee for the application costs $60.
+If you are thinking about applying to College of Charleston, the deadline for Fall 2024 admissions is 1/15 and the application fee is $60.

-Students who submit their applications to College of Charleston for fall semester should receive an admissions decision no later than March 1.
+Students who apply to College of Charleston for the fall semester should anticipate a decision by March 1.

 College of Charleston Admissions Stats at a Glance